martinpeck/martinpeck.github.io/about.md

 title: About Me
 ---

 Hi.
 I'm Martin Peck.
 I've spent the last 20+ years getting paid for writing software and leading teams of software developers.
-When I'm not doing, that I'm generally doing whatever my family tell me to do.
+When I'm not doing that I'm generally doing whatever my family tell me to do.

 You can find in these other places: